“A truly excellent counsel”

-Andrew de Lotbinière McDougall is a partner in the International Arbitration Practice and serves as head of the Firm's Disputes Section in Europe, the Middle East and Africa.
+Andrew de Lotbinière McDougall is a partner in the International Arbitration Practice and serves on the Firm's Global Women's Initiative Committee.
+He formerly served as chair of the Firm's EMEA Operations Council (2016-2018) and head of the Firm's EMEA Disputes Section (2014-2018).

 A leading international arbitration lawyer, Andrew offers clients the benefit of his substantial oral advocacy, case strategy and team management experience in large-scale, cross-border disputes around the world, with up to billions of dollars at stake.